apache/atlas/docs/src/documents/Import-Export/ImportAPI.md

 __AtlasImportResult Response__
 The API will return the results of the import operation in the format defined by the _AtlasImportResult_:
-   * _AtlasImportParameters_: This contains a collection of name value pair of the options that are applied during the import operation.
+   * _AtlasImportParameters_: This contains a collection of name-value pair of the options that are applied during the import operation.
    * _Metrics_: Operation metrics.
 These include details on the number of types imported, number of entities imported, etc.
-   * _Processed Entities_: Contains list of GUIDs for the entities that were processed.
+   * _Processed Entities_: Contains a list of GUIDs for the entities that were processed.
    * _Operation Status_: Overall status of the operation.
 Values are _SUCCESS_, PARTIAL_SUCCESS, _FAIL_.

 ### Examples Using CURL Calls